On-farm animal welfare: Review of EU laws

 Recommended Actions

-This consultation is an opportunity to provide initial feedback on the Commission’s overall intention to explore equivalent animal welfare production standards on imported products, in line with international rules.
-It is an opportunity for low- and middle-income countries currently exporting animal products (specifically pork, poultry, calves, and rabbits) to identify areas of animal welfare rules (set out in Council Directive 98/58/EC, see Background) that they consider would particularly contribute to improving animal health, or could potentially be challenging for exporters supplying the EU market.
+This consultation is an opportunity to provide feedback on the Commission’s review of how EU animal welfare production standards are applied to imported products, in line with international rules.
+Exporters of animal products (in particular pork, poultry, calves, beef, milk, eggs rabbits, and their respective products) can identify steps that could contribute to improving animal welfare, or aspects of EU animal welfare rules that could potentially be challenging for exporters (see Background).

 Background